 Don't Just Wait

 70 years is a looooong time.
-But to God, 70 year is but a moment.
+But to God, 70 years is but a moment.
 I'm thankful that God doesn't always take 70 years to answer our prayers, but sometimes things don't happen overnight.
 In our own lives, we can read a scripture like Jeremiah 29:11 and forget that while God's plans for our lives may be prosperous and hopeful, they have an appointed time.
 Ecc.
-3:17 says that "There is time [appointed] for every matter and purpose and for every work."
-Your promise is on the way, but the timing just isn't right.
+3:17 says that "There is a time [appointed] for every matter and purpose and for every work."
+Your promise is on the way.

 Yes, God's timing is perfect, and yes, that may mean you have to wait, but I challenge you with something more than waiting: praise him.
 Praise Him like your life depends on it.
 Praise Him because he's worthy.
 Praise Him because He deserves it.

 Psalm 50:23 says that our deliverance is in our praise.
 No matter what promise you're holding on to, know that it is coming at God's appointed time, but don't just wait -- praise Him.